Voter ID - Frequently asked questions

 I vote by post and I sometimes drop my completed postal vote into my polling station – do I need to show ID?

-No, the new Voter ID requirement is only for electors who vote in polling stations.
-You can still drop your completed postal vote into your station without needing to show any ID.
+No, the Voter ID requirement is only for electors who vote in polling stations.
+You can still drop your completed postal vote into your station without needing to show any ID but you will be required to complete a declaration when you do so.

 I act as a proxy voter for someone.
 Whose ID will I need to show?